icopy-site/awesome/docs/awesome/awesome-vue.md

 - [jsx-event-modifiers](https://github.com/nickmessing/babel-plugin-jsx-event-modifiers) - A Babel plugin that adds event modifiers similar to Vue templates to JSX.
 - [jsx-v-model](https://github.com/nickmessing/babel-plugin-jsx-v-model) - A Babel plugin that brings `v-model` to JSX.
 - [vue-jsx-sync](https://github.com/njleonzhang/babel-plugin-vue-jsx-sync) - A Babel plugin that brings vue `sync modifier` to JSX.
+- [vue2-jsx-runtime](https://github.com/LancerComet/vue2-jsx-runtime) - A Vue 2 new JSX transform runtime for TSC/SWC.
+Use Vue 2 JSX with TSC/SWC directly.

 #### Migration